RRL-dev/uncertainty-in-models/uim/models/gaussian/README.md

 # Uncertainty in Models: Gaussian Distribution and Conditional Distribution Visualization

-This repository focuses on uncertainty in models through multivariate Gaussian distributions, conditional distributions, and their sampled points.
+This repository focuses on visualizing uncertainty in models through multivariate Gaussian distributions, conditional distributions, and their sampled points.
 These visualizations help in understanding how uncertainties propagate and are conditioned within Gaussian processes.

 ## Overview